yvt/openspades/README.md

 ### cg_tracersFirstPerson
 Default: 0

 Remove the bright yellow tracers that are shot by you, the player.
 Other players' tracers won't be affected.
+Note that this also affects the minimap.

 ### cg_skipDeadPlayersWhenDead
 Default: 0